 Our public sector team at Grant Thornton also undertake research on service and technical issues.
 We will bring you the latest research publications in this update.
-We also include areas of potential interest to start conversations within the organisation and with audit committee members, as well as any accounting and regulatory updates.
+We also include areas of potential interest to start conversations within the organisation and with Audit and Governance Committee members, as well as any accounting and regulatory updates.